IbrahimHaroon03/Theatre/README.md

 # Software Development II Module Coursework : Theatre

 ### About
 As part of my Software Development II module coursework we were assessed on creating a Java file with a Command Line Interface(CLI) based on a Theatre.
-This was coded on APACHE Netbeans 13 as per the university's coursework specification.
+This was coded on Apache Netbeans 13 as per the university's coursework specification.

 ### Functions
 The program had to be coded in a way to allow the user to do the following functions: